 The recap card at a glance — details and justifications below.

-| Tool | The AI, in short | Price (07/2026) | Platforms |
+| Tool | The agent, in short | Price (07/2026) | Platforms |

 |---|---|---|---|

-| Descript | Text-based editing + the Underlord agent | Free · Creator $24/mo (annual) | Windows, macOS, web |
+| Descript (Underlord agent) | chat-driven editing: cut-downs, vertical clips, masked jump cuts, audio cleanup | Free · Creator $24/mo (annual) | Windows, macOS, web |

-| Runway (Gen-4.5, Aleph) | Video generation + prompt-based editing of existing footage | Free · from $12/mo (credits) | Web (so Linux works) |
+| Runway (Aleph) | prompt-based editing of an existing shot: objects, angle, light, weather | Free · from $12/mo (credits) | Web (so Linux works) |

 Presentations: from prompt to PPTX… everywhere, Linux included